 This residence hall is named for Robert Davidson, the elected Acting Principal following Charles Nisbet's death in 1804.
 He held this position until his resignation in 1809.
 He is considered the second president of Dickinson College, although he never officially held that title.
 It is also jointly named for James Wilson, who studied law under John Dickinson, for whom the college is named.
 He started a practice in Cumberland County and was well-regarded for it, so much so that he was elected a head of a correspondence committee in Carlisle.
-At the outbreak of war in May, 1775, he was even elected to the Continental Congress and signed the Declaration of Independence alongside John Dickinson.
+At the outbreak of war in May, 1775, he was even elected to the Continental Congress and signed the Declaration of Independence alongside Benjamin Rush.

 Constructed in the 1960’s, Davidson-Wilson today is a mixed-class year residence hall that features suite style living on the ground floor and traditional "S" shaped rooms on the second and third floors.
 It houses approximately 120 students and also has various lounge spaces, laundry, and kitchen facilities.
 Davidson-Wilson is located across from the Upper Quads, between the HUB and the Kline Center.